JoZhouFang/JoZhouFang.github.io/writingtalks.md

 by developing into the physical manifestations of two systems: the 1/2- spin system and the two -particle system.

-- **Visualizasion for π1(SO(3)/D2) and rotation of eigenvectors:**[link](https://JoZhouFang.github.io/file/visual.grp.pdf) In this article we will visualize SO(3)/D2 and π1(SO(3)/D2) to obtain a nice picture describing rotation of eigenframes.
+- **Visualization for π1(SO(3)/D2) and rotation of eigenvectors:**[link](https://JoZhouFang.github.io/file/visual.grp.pdf) In this article we will visualize SO(3)/D2 and π1(SO(3)/D2) to obtain a nice picture describing rotation of eigen frames.

-- **Notes on Higgs bundles**[link](https://JoZhouFang.github.io/file/Higgs.bdl.pdf) Introduce definition of Higgs bundles and non abelian Hodge correspondence.
+- **Notes on Higgs bundles**[link](https://JoZhouFang.github.io/file/Higgs.bdl.pdf) Introduce definition of Higgs bundles and non-abelian Hodge correspondence.

 ## Handwritten notes

-- **Notes on stable homotopy theory:**[link](https://JoZhouFang.github.io/file/stb.pdf) Introduce some basic defintion in stable homotopy theory such as spectrum, stable homology theory, stable homotopy category and so on, which also appear in many other topics.
+- **Notes on stable homotopy theory:**[link](https://JoZhouFang.github.io/file/stb.pdf) Introduce some basic definition in stable homotopy theory such as spectrum, stable homology theory, stable homotopy category and so on, which also appear in many other topics.
 The main reference is [link](https://services.math.duke.edu/~kgw/8803_Stable)

 - **Notes on homotopy theory:**[link](https://JoZhouFang.github.io/file/homotopy.pdf) The main reference of this note is Hatcher's algebraic topology and ch1,2 for this **[lecture notes](https://www.uio.no/studier/emner/matnat/math/MAT4540/h23/754notes-1.pdf)**.

 - **Notes on fiber bundles:**[link](https://JoZhouFang.github.io/file/bdl.pdf) It introduces fiber bundles, principal bundles, classification of principal bundles and characteristic classes including Chern classes, Stiefel -Whitney classes, and Pontrjagin classes.
 It's the note for ch3,4 of this **[lecture notes](https://www.uio.no/studier/emner/matnat/math/MAT4540/h23/754notes-1.pdf)**.

-- **Differential geometry of vector bundles(ch III in Differential Analysis on Complex manifolds):**[link](https://JoZhouFang.github.io/file/Diff. geo.vec.bdl.pdf) It introduces connections, curvatures and Chern classes in analysis version.
+- **Differential geometry of vector bundles(Ch III in Differential Analysis on Complex manifolds):**[link](https://JoZhouFang.github.io/file/Diff. geo.vec.bdl.pdf) It introduces connections, curvatures and Chern classes in analysis version.